 - Floods can occur in low-lying areas due to rising rivers, creeks, gullies, and culverts.
 Floods can develop over a period of days.

 - Flash floods can result in raging waters in just a few minutes due to heavy downpours.
 Flash floods carry a deadly cargo of rocks, mud and other debris.
 Moving water only 6 inches deep can sweep you off of your feet.
-Only 2 feet of water can cause a vehicle to become buoyant enough for the driver to loose control.
+Only 2 feet of water can cause a vehicle to become buoyant enough for the driver to lose control.

 - Extreme heat and too much exposure to the sun's rays can cause severe short- and long-term health problems.